Dragon Iconography: Guide To Gaudí’s Casa Batlló in Barcelona Spain

 Casa Batlló is divine and operatic.
 And dragon-like.
 But in a rather pretty way without fearsome overtones.

-In this Casa Battlo guide, I give you an overview of the history of the building.
-And I tell you everything to see at this stunning UNESCO landmark in Spain.
+In this Casa Battló guide, I give you an overview of the building, tell you everything to see, and give you tips for visiting.

 The city block’s nickname originates not from a dragon legend, but from a famous Greek legend about discord.
 It goes like this.